thecomeonman/IntentVsOutcome/README.md

     `ExpectedAttackMaxDeltaPV`.
 This is expected since a lot of these were near the edges of the pitch or very long passes.

 Here are the rest of the distributions with the comparisons.
-The charts marked outcome are the same as the charts in the earlier section and the charts marked intent are the new set of numbers.

 ![](README_files/figure-markdown_strict/PositiveProportionIntent-1.png)